 Jackson became a starter in 2014 and was a sensation who also contributed as a wide receiver and returner/coverage defender on special teams.
 Defensively, the freshman had 49 tackles with 10 passes deflected.
 He also caught 10 receptions for 138 yards with three touchdowns on offense.
 On special teams, Jackson returned two kickoffs for touchdowns and averaged 30 yards per kick return.
 For the NFL, the 5-foot-10, 186-pounder fits best as a cover cornerback.
 He is a fast corner to prevent separation, but can struggle with size and defenders making receptions over him.

 Rd.
 3, Pk.
 3

 Cooper Kupp, WR, Eastern Washington

-The Titans could use multiple upgrades at wide receiver.
+The Titans could use multiple receiver upgrades.

 The 6-foot-1, 198-pound Kupp was massively productive during his collegiate career.
 He combines quickness, toughness, excellent route-running and great hands.
 The senior totaled 91 receptions for 1,297 yards with 12 touchdowns on the year.
 He had huge seasons as a junior (114-1,642-19), sophomore (104-1,431-16) and freshman (93-1,691-21).
 Kupp is a natural football player.